GislaineFrandalozo/GisalaineFrandalozo/README.md

 - 🇧🇷 I'm from Brazil.
 - 💻 Back-end developer at [NewCharge Energy](https://www.linkedin.com/company/newcharge-projetos-com%C3%A9rcio-e-loca%C3%A7%C3%A3o-de-sistemas-de-armazenamento-de-energia-ltda/).
-- 🎓 I'm currently studying Analysis and Systems Development at [UNINTER](https://www.uninter.com/).
+- 🎓 I'm currently pursuing a specialization in Software Engineering at [PUC minas](https://www.pucminas.br/destaques/Paginas/default.aspx)
 - 💬 Ask me about PHP and NodeJS.
 - 📫 How to reach me: